-Learning Under Multiple Information Sets (JMP)
+Learning Under Multiple Information Sets (paper)

 Abstract: This paper analyses how individuals form inflation expectations under information uncertainty.
-Using evidence from a period with multiple public inflation statistics and an increase in relative price dispersion (Argentina, 2007-2011), I show that individuals use their own inflation experience- based on the change in prices of the goods they purchase- to form inflation expectations.
+Using evidence from a period with multiple public inflation statistics and an increase in relative price dispersion (Argentina, 2007-2011), I show that individuals use their own inflation experience--based on the change in prices of the goods they purchase--to form inflation expectations.
 More specifically, the inflation expectations of lower-income households, who experienced higher average household-specific rates of inflation, were higher.
-I characterize inflation experience by using daily (online) data on prices and expenditure information for roughly 25,000 households to construct household-specific price indexes.
+I characterize inflation experience by using daily (online) data on prices and expenditure information on roughly 25,000 households to construct household-specific price indexes.
 To disentangle the effect of information uncertainty from price dispersion, I model expectations through a Bayesian learner who knows signals can be noisy but also biased.
 Results suggest that, even in situations with a unique inflation statistic, inflation experience may affect economic decisions and outcomes if there are doubts about the quality of public information.

 Information Frictions: The Biased-Channel (work in progress)